MicrosoftDocs/fabric-docs/docs/real-time-intelligence/eventhouse-ingestion-overview.md

 ### Transform data with update policies

-If the transformations available in Eventstreams are not sufficient for your needs, you want to have more control, your data source is not supported in eventstreams, or you want to lower costs associated with your data management, you can use update policies in Eventhouse to transform data.
+If one of the following statements describes yoru situation, you might want to use update policies in Eventhouse to transform data.

+Update policies are a good option if:
+* your data source is not supported in Eventstreams
+* the transformations available in Eventstreams are not sufficient for your needs
+* you want to have more control
+* you want to lower costs associated with your data management

 [Update policies](/kusto/management/update-policy?view=microsoft-fabric&preserve-view=true) are automation mechanisms triggered when new data is written to a table.
 Update policies on tables provide an efficient way to apply rapid transformations and are compatible with the [medallion lakehouse architecture](../onelake/onelake-medallion-lakehouse-architecture.md).